 Although he has never been married, Mr. Tallal knows how to love and take care of Ms. Trang's son.

-Trang and Tallal are both old and living far from home.
+Trang and Tallal are both old and living far away from home.
 Therefore, they did not return to Vietnam and Pakistan to get married.
 They only held a simplewedding ceremony at a mosque in Tokyo, Japan.

 When I took out a bill, my husband and the guests all smiled.
 I was surprised and waited until the ceremony ended to ask my husband.

-Surprised by husband's family background
+Surprised by her husband's family background.

 Only when their daughter was born, did their relationship become more intimate.
 Trang and her husband found common ground, put their egos aside, and built a family.
-That was the right time for the two to introduce their spouses to their relatives.
+That was the right time for the two to introduce their partner to their relatives.

 Couple's lavish wedding in Pakistan